WinDeveloper IMF Tune

 Poor Excellent

-Starting from the Exchange 2003 Intelligent Message Filter (IMF) an annoying problem with managing the Junk Folder enablement switch surfaced.
+Starting from the Exchange 2003 Intelligent Message Filter, an annoying problem with managing the Junk Folder enablement switch surfaced.
 The Exchange 2007 Content Filter inherited the same problem.
-Finally after all these years, Exchange 2010 gives this story a happy ending!
+Finally after many years, Exchange 2010 gave this story a happy ending!

 Way back in 2005, the year when ExchangeInbox.com was started, I dedicated 3 articles discussing the anti-spam functionality provided in Exchange 2003.